loannaflip/dynamd/README.md

 ```

 ## Java Applications
-Java application are known to misbehave as java doesn't know which WM are we using.
-After all this result in GUI of specific java application to don't work properly.
-To solve this we need to install wmname tool and set it to LG3D.
+Java applications are known to misbehave as java doesn't know which WM is running.
+This results in GUI of specific java applications to not work properly.
+Therefore, <a href=https://tools.suckless.org/x/wmname>WMNAME</a> can be used and set it to `LG3D`, to solve the issue.
-* Install <a href=https://tools.suckless.org/x/wmname>WMNAME</a> and execute `wmname LG3D` to fix Java application misbehaving.
-To make this setting permanent add this command to `~/.xinitrc`
+* Install <a href=https://tools.suckless.org/x/wmname>WMNAME</a> and execute `wmname LG3D` to fix Java applications misbehaving.
+To make it permanent it can either be added in the startup script (**`startup/startup.sh`**) or `~/.xinitrc`.

 ## LICENSE
 The project is licensed under the MIT license.
 For more information, see the `LICENSE` file.